What is the Cultural and Environmental Education Program (CEEP)?

 No, the program is free for all those interested.

 What kind of skills and activities will they learn during the CEEP?

-The community has identified the importance of activities such as: storytelling, language, history, singing, dancing, taboos and mythology, the identification, gathering and preparation of natural medicines and other important resources, propagation of food and plant resources, hunting, techniques for farming animals such as pigs and chickens, techniques for using a machete and other survival tools, the making of cultural paraphernalia and survival items such as weaving baskets, mats, jewellery, clothing, carving wooden items and hunting equipment, building clan long-houses, roofing techniques and so forth.
+We teach the students about our Mentawai history, culture and forest environment, Including topics such as : storytelling, language, singing, dancing, taboos and mythology; the identification, gathering and preparation of natural medicines and other important resources; propagation of food and plant resources; hunting, techniques for farming animals such as pigs and chickens; techniques for using a machete and other survival tools, the making of cultural paraphernalia and survival items such as weaving baskets, mats, jewellery, clothing, carving wooden items and hunting equipment; building clan long-houses, roofing techniques and so forth.

 Can the CEEP be adapted to suit any change in the community’s social and cultural needs throughout its implementation?

 Of course.
 This CEEP has been developed based on our current situation, but if this is to change then so must the formula or focus of our program.
 Suku Mentawai Education Foundation will continue monitoring and evaluation throughout the life of our CEEP and through this make adjustments accordingly.
 These evaluation reports will be available to read or download here on the Suku Mentawai website.